Home School Classes

 - Register online and print your tickets at home so you can enter the Zoo as fast as a cheetah on Home School Day.

-- Have you ever wondered what the Zoo’s lions eat or how much one of the giant Aldabra tortoises weigh?
+- Have you ever wondered what the Zoo’s lions eat or how much a giant Aldabra tortoise weighs?
 Get up close and personal with more than 20 Wild Encounters with our zookeepers as they deliver amazing facts and stats about your favorite wild things!